mattgrande/HamOntFire/README.md

 This site pulls data from the Hamilton Fire Service's Twitter account, [@HFS_Incidents](https://twitter.com/HFS_Incidents).
 I thought it was great that HFS was providing this information, but I wanted to have a better idea where things were happening.

+## Why isn't it broken?

+HamOntFire was written when using the Twitter API version 1 was deprecated, but still live.
+Twitter has since fully removed API 1 in favour of 1.1.
+This means I'll have to get a site key and all that junk.

+It's something I'm planning on doing; just not something I've done yet.

 ## Who made this?

 Matt Grande is a software developer from Hamilton, Ontario.
 He works in C# and Ruby on Rails.
 He is overweight and has bad hair.